Guiengola: West pyramid

-The Eastern pyramid is composed of three bodies and in the west has an 8 meters recessed stairway leading to the top, on the top level are remains of an adobe building, behind are other rooms, each measuring almost 13 m.
+The Western pyramid is composed of three bodies and in the west has an 8 meters recessed stairway leading to the top, on the top level are remains of an adobe building, behind are other rooms, each measuring almost 13 m.

 It faces the sunken plaza and in the middle has a round altar.
 The pyramids probable were temples where priests held rites and ceremonies to their deities; The altars were places for offering placement and the plazas where people assembled.

 The Palace

 The Palace or residential complex is on the eastern side.
 Over several sloped terraces were rooms were built, some with circular columns.
 There are patios with stairways to communicate among themselves.
 It contains a round shape lookout built on a natural rock from where a large isthmus territory can be seen.

 It is located just 200 m southeast of the ceremonial center and was probably the residence of the ruler Cocijoeza.
-It consisted of 64 rooms and other structures built on an 11,000 m² area, heavily guarded by the rocky terrain and arranged irregularly.
+It consisted of 64 rooms and other structures built on an 11,000 m2 area, heavily guarded by the rocky terrain and arranged irregularly.
 The only access is from the south; there are many large and small stairways, required because of the many elevation differences.
 A small, irregular patio (patio 11), located in the center of the complex had limited access (via a narrow staircase at the south) is considered the actual residence area.
 It is a temple with three consecutive differentiated spaces with round typical doors with two columns.